Lime scooters back on Auckland's streets, Council lifts ban

+Lime scooters will be back on streets from tomorrow - but with tougher safety and reporting conditions imposed by Auckland Council.

+Council chief operating officer Dean Kimpton said the suspension is being lifted on the basis the company will operate within new guidelines set by council.

-Lime will be required to report "serious safety incidents" anywhere in the world to Auckland Council within 48 hours.
+Lime will be required to report "serious safety incidents" anywhere in the world to officials within 48 hours.

-Every scooter will have to undergo a mechanical inspection at least once a week.
+Every scooter will also have to undergo a mechanical inspection at least once a week.

+Two updates had been implemented into the scooters' software since their operating licence in Auckland was suspended.

+Lime had assured the council these updates would prevent the glitch that had caused the scooters' wheels to lock up.

-Lime had verbally agreed to the new conditions set by council, but was expected to provide an official written response later today.
+Lime had verbally agreed to the new conditions set by council, but was expected to provide an official written response later today, Kimpton said.

-Auckland Council's chief operating officer Dean Kimpton said the suspension is being lifted on the basis the company will operate within new guidelines set by council.

-The council told Lime it was not good enough that the learnt about serious incident via the media, not from the company.
+The council told Lime it was not good enough that they had learnt about serious incidents via media, not from the company.

 Dunedin, where Lime scooters were also operating, quickly followed suit.